logo

 • Design of Experiments (DOE) to fine-tune process settings and eliminate sources of variation

-By using these tools, manufacturers can identify not just what is causing defects, but why, and then develop permanent solutions.
+By using these digital tools for factories, manufacturers can identify not just what is causing defects, but why, and then develop permanent solutions.

 4. Building a Culture of Continuous Improvement